Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

 \begin{define} Let $D$ and $D'$ be disk patterns.
 Give $G(D)$ and $G(D')$ the path metric in which each edge has length 1.
 For disks $d$ in $D$ and $d'$ in $D'$, we say $(D,d)$ and $(D',d')$ \emph{agree to generation n} if the balls of radius $n$ centered at vertices corresponding to $d$ and $d'$ admit a graph isomorphism, with labels on edges preserved. \end{define}

 \begin{define} For a disk $d$ in a disk pattern $D$, we let $S(d)$ be the geodesic hyperplane in $\HH^3$ whose boundary agrees with that of $d$.
 That is, $S(d)$ is the Euclidean hemisphere in $\HH^3$ with boundary coinciding with the boundary of $d$.
 For a disk pattern coming from a right-angled ideal polyhedron, the planes $S(d)$ form the boundary faces of the polyhedron.
-In this case, the disk pattern $D$ is \emph{simply connected} and \emph{ideal}, since it corresponds to an ideal polyhedron. \ \\ Similarly, for a disk $d$ in $D$, with intersecting neighboring disks $d_1,...,d_m$, the intersection $S(d) \cap S(d_i)$ is a geodesic $\gamma_i$ in $\HH^3$.
-The geodesics $\gamma_i$ for $i=1, \ldots m$ on $S(d)$ bound an ideal polygon in $\HH^3$.
-The cone of this polygon to the point at infinity is denoted by $C(d)$.
-See Figure \ref{fig:sdCd}. \end{define}
+In this case, the disk pattern $D$ is \emph{simply connected} and \emph{ideal}, since it corresponds to an ideal polyhedron.